 Some of the most important data fields in any document are vendor name, customer name, VAT IDs, addresses, and payment information.
-Such fields usually do not change on the documents from the same vendor, unlike dates, total amounts, etc. Moreover, such fields can be used for uniquely matching master data so that when you are exporting data from Rossum to an ERP, it is already matched to your internal vendor ID.
+Such fields usually do not change on the documents from the same vendor, unlike dates, total amounts, etc. Moreover, such fields can be used for uniquely matching master data so that when you are exporting data from Rossum to an ERP, it is already matched to your internal vendor ID or internal PO number.

 See how Rossum performs master data matching in action.